vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 * Watcher
 * Zaqar

-Red Hat contributed at least to the port of Cinder, Glance and Horizon services.
+Red Hat contributed at least to the port of the Cinder, Designate, Glance and Horizon services.

 "Ported to Python 3" means that all unit tests pass on Python 3.4 and a voting job runs these tests on the gate.
-It is not enough to run applications on production with Python 3.
+It is not enough to run applications in production with Python 3.
 Integration and functional tests are not run on Python 3 yet.
 See the section dedicated to these tests below.